 2. Moderate Republicans

-To a right-winger, my first answer to the question of “Who Has The Power?” isn’t all that surprising.
-But there are uncomfortable implications, because you can’t simultaneously admit that the Supreme Court holds the summum imperium in this country, and blame America’s problems on “Democrats.”
+To a right-winger, my first answer to the question of “Who Has The Power?” isn't all that surprising.
+After all, conservatives and libertarians have been complaining about the “Living Constitution” since before I was born.
+But there are uncomfortable implications, because you can't simultaneously admit that the Supreme Court holds the imperium maium in this country, and blame America’s problems on “Democrats.”

 For a politically astute conservative, the following names are synonymous with “traitor.”
 Harry Blackmun, John Paul Stevens, Sandra Day O’Connor, Anthony Kennedy, David Souter, John Roberts.
 But to whom are they traitors?
 Not to Republicans like Nelson Rockefeller and Bob Packwood and John Sununu, who were instrumental in getting them onto the Court.